 Applicants who don’t meet all the above requirements may be accepted into the program on a conditional basis by the admissions committee to earn a maximum of 12 graduate credits hours with a CGPA of 3.0 at which point the condition will be removed.

-The following schools are located within 200 miles radius from Arkansas Tech University
+Nursing schools located within 126 miles radius of Arkansas Tech University

 University of Central Arkansas

 University of Arkansas-Fort Smith